mmitss/mmitss-az/README.md

 [MMITSS AZ GitHub Pull Request Page](https://github.com/mmitss/mmitss/pulls)

 All pull requests will be reviewed by the MMITSS AZ team.
 During the review of your pull request the team member will either merge it, request changes to it, or close it with an explanation.
 For major changes the reviewer may require additional support from the team, which could cause some delay.
 We'll do our best to provide updates and feedback throughout the process.
-Feel free to open pull requests, and the ODE team will communicate through it with any comments.
+Feel free to open pull requests, and the MMITSS team will communicate through it with any comments.
 **Before submitting a pull request**, please make sure the following is done:

-	1. Fork the repository and create your branch from the develop.
+	1. Fork the repository and create your branch from the develop branch.
 	2. If you've added code that should be tested, add tests!
 	3. Ensure the tests pass.
 Our target is 90% coverage
 	4. Update the documentation.
 		- User QA procedures are documented within the Github Wiki
 		- Architecture and user guide documentation should be included in the word document under the `docs/` folder
-		- Please contact the ODE with qny questions
+		- Please contact the MMITSS with qny questions
 	5. Format your code as outlined in the style guide

 ## Contributor Covenant Code of Conduct